-IronWifi provides cloud-based RADIUS server instances and Captive Portal that allows you to authenticate and authorize your network users without having to maintain RADIUS servers.
+IronWifi provides cloud-based RADIUS server instances and Captive Portal that allows companies to authenticate and authorize network users without having to maintain RADIUS servers.
 IronWifi manages all of the technical details, from scaling the infrastructure to real-time analytics.

 Who is IronWifi for?

 IronWifi is for anyone that needs to authorize users before letting them use the network, whether it’s WPA2-Enterprise authentication or Captive Portal.
-We process millions of requests each month, so we can handle your requests regardless of volume.
+We process millions of requests each month so that we can handle your demands regardless of volume.

-RADIUS is an industry-standard protocol for providing authentication, authorization, and accounting.
+RADIUS is an industry-standard protocol for providing authentication, authorization, and accounting (AAA).